RIM Park: Ice Rinks

 RIM Park's Sportsplex houses 4 Olympic-sized ice pads with 36 large players' dressing rooms, and 6 officials' dressing rooms with showers.
 For hosting indoor events, the rinks are covered and have a 1000-person capacity per rink.

 Amenities

 Food and Beverage

 RIM Park is home to The Benchwarmer (a full-service restaurant and sports bar), The Dugout (the main concession, featuring a variety of fast-service spots that offer beverages, snacks, full meals, and treats), and On the Go (quick snacks and warm beverages).
 For events, RIM Park also offers catering services and custom packages.

 Waterloo Sports Medicine Clinic

 The Waterloo Sports Medicine Clinic (WSM) has been in operation since 1986, with one location at the University Square Plaza, and their other location opening in 2001 at RIM Park.
 WSM has served over 100,000 clients, and offers custom foot orthotics, massage therapy, occupational therapy, physiotherapy, pilates training, sport biomechanical analysis, sports nutrition, and sports psychology.

+Waterloo Public Library Eastside Branch

+The Eastside Branch Public Library opened on May 7, 2022.
+As the newest branch of the Waterloo Public Library system, it includes computers, 3D printers, recording rooms, a gamerspace, a program room, two study rooms, a makerspace, and an outdoor naturespace.